 Does Venezuela have a lot of oil?

-Yes — the largest proven crude-oil reserves on Earth, approximately 303 billion barrels in the Orinoco Belt.
-More than Saudi Arabia.
-Most had been kept off Western markets by US sanctions since 2019; post-intervention access is one of the central questions of the political settlement.
+Yes — the largest proven crude reserves on Earth, approximately 303 billion barrels in the Orinoco Belt, more than Saudi Arabia.
+Most had been kept off Western markets by US sanctions since 2019.
+ExxonMobil (expropriated 2007), ConocoPhillips ($8.7B ICSID award), and Chevron (OFAC waiver 2022, wound down March 2025) all held pre-war positions.
+Post-intervention contract terms are being negotiated in Houston and Washington.

 How did the international community respond?

 Divided.
 The UN Secretary-General said the action set a "dangerous precedent."
 WOLA called it reckless and dangerous.
-Russia, China, and most of the Global South condemned it at an emergency UN Security Council meeting.
-Several traditional US allies also objected.
+Russia, China, Cuba, Nicaragua, Bolivia, and Iran condemned it.
+Traditional US allies including Mexico (Sheinbaum) and Brazil (Lula) publicly objected.
 The Trump administration dismissed these objections.
+The January UN emergency session produced no binding action.

 Is the US still in Venezuela?